PyrooL/Alpha/README.md

 * v1.2 4/27/19

 Diodes now are combo through-hole and SMD compatible!
 Breakout pins for artisan column ("tmo28") added on both sides.
 Routing cleaned up etc.

+**Note** It's called Alpha, not Alpha28 :p One GB ran it under Alpha28 and the name stuck even though I think it sounds kinda cheap.